-Originally part of Google Sheets as a survey feature, Google Forms was created so users could collect data and customer responses.
-That connection is still evident as the fastest way to get your data into a new or existing Google Sheet is by starting a form from your Google Sheet and automatically linking your data for a smooth workflow.
+One of the most versatile tools of the Google Workspace suite is Google Forms.
+Originally a survey feature of Google Sheets, Google Forms was created so users could collect data and form responses.
+That connection is still evident — the fastest way to get your data into a new or existing Google Sheet is by starting a form from your Google Sheet and automatically linking your data for a smooth workflow.

-By the time Google Forms launched as a standalone app at the beginning of 2016, it was a strong alternative to other form builders.
-Google Forms boasted new features and add-ons for business and individual users, including
+By the time Google Forms launched as a standalone app at the beginning of 2016, it was a strong alternative to other form builders like Jotform.
+Google Forms boasted new features and add-ons for businesses and individual users, including

 - The ability to create polished documents and PDFs from forms